-If current beliefs were largely correct with only a few erroneous data, I could join one of these universities or institutions and work with them to correct the misunderstandings.
-But the fact is that the errors and misconceptions are so colossal and all-encompassing that no one is going to listen from within.
-Every institution is run by men but also no one will permit research that has no commercial viability.
+If current beliefs about women’s sexuality were largely correct with only a few factual errors, I could join one of these institutions and work with them to correct the misunderstandings.
+But the errors and misconceptions are so colossal and all-encompassing that no one is going to listen from within.
+Every institution is dominated by male views, with women largely agreeing.
 Who is going to pay for a point of view that is so unpopular?
 I am prepared to be judged on the usefulness of my work to the general public and sex educators.